dyh1213/CarND-Model-Predictive-Control-MPC-/README.md

 My ouput console lists 3 parameters.

-* The Turn_Complexity which targets the following velocities in the MPC-Project/pull/3
+* The Turn_Complexity which targets the following velocities in the MPC

     ```
 	double targetV;